dev-satyamjha/ISM/README.md

 ## 📖 Overview

-**ISM+** is a lightweight, strictly native, and always-on network speed monitor designed entirely for Windows 10 and 11.
-It lives elegantly in your system tray, providing a real-time, zero-latency view of your download/upload speeds, daily data usage, and historical stats—all in one clean dashboard.
+**ISM+** is a lightweight, strictly native, and persistent network throughput monitor built for Windows 10 and 11.
+It runs as a system tray application, providing a real-time, low-overhead view of download and upload speeds, daily data consumption, and historical statistics, all surfaced through a single, clean dashboard.

-**A First of Its Kind:** Currently, the landscape for Windows network monitors is broken.
-Existing products are either completely non-functional, aggressively monetized behind expensive paywalls, or closed-source with questionable background processes. **ISM+ is different.** It bridges the gap by offering a fully functional, highly optimized, and beautifully designed native solution that respects your system resources.
+**Filling a Gap in the Ecosystem:** The existing landscape of Windows network monitors is largely inadequate.
+Available tools are either non-functional, locked behind aggressive paywalls, or closed-source with opaque background processes. **ISM+** addresses this by delivering a fully functional, performance-optimized, and natively designed solution that operates with minimal system resource overhead.

-**Privacy First:** Your data is your own.
-ISM+ is strictly privacy-focused—it operates entirely offline, does not track you, and will never steal, harvest, or sell your telemetry data.
+**Privacy by Design:** ISM+ is built with a strict offline-only architecture.
+It makes no outbound network calls, collects no telemetry, and does not transmit or store any user data to external systems.

 This repository contains the **Free (open-source)** edition.
-A [**Pro edition**](https://apps.microsoft.com/detail/9ncl3jrpkhtw) is available on the Microsoft Store for users who want to push their telemetry tracking even further.
+A [**Pro edition**](https://apps.microsoft.com/detail/9ncl3jrpkhtw) is available on the Microsoft Store for users requiring extended telemetry and monitoring capabilities.

 ---